TeamLumi/luminescent-team/rom-hacking/scripting/commands/logic/053-trainer-flag-check.md

 Then, the trainer id contained in @LOCALWORK1 (in this case 3) is the one that is checked.
 This corresponds to MINI_01 in the TrainerID enum.

 Next, the result of the comparison is checked.
-Since the condition is "FLGON" which corresponds to "equal", the jump will only occur if MINI_01 has been defeated.
+Since the condition is "FLGON" which corresponds to "equal", the jump will only occur if MINI_01 has been defeated and they are not looking for a rematch.